 Given the remarkable success of yoga practice in the Chinese market, many companies are cashing in to satisfy the growing demand of clothes and equipment related to yoga practice.

-- Li-Ning, one of premier Chinese sports brand, launched a yoga line and held yoga workshops with training centers.
+- Li-Ning, one of the premier Chinese sports brands, launched a yoga line and held yoga workshops with training centers.

 - Lululemon Athletica, a Canadian Yogawear retailer, is operating 12 retail outlets across China and runs a store on Alibaba Tmall, China’s biggest e-commerce website for B2C online retail.